index

 - Wheat

-Because gluten is so prevalent, it is vital that you read food labels carefully.
-If you take prescription medications, over the counter medicines or natural remedies, talk with your pharmacist to determine if any of your medications contain gluten.
-Finally, research all hair products, lotions, and makeup to ensure gluten is not in any of these products as well.
+Because gluten is so prevalent, you must read food labels carefully.
+If you take prescription medications, over-the-counter medicines, or natural remedies, talk with your pharmacist to determine if any of your medications contain gluten.
+Finally, research all hair products, lotions, and makeup to ensure gluten is not in any of these products.

-In order to help reduce the risk of a headache or migraine, it may be necessary for you to make certain lifestyle changes.
+To help reduce the risk of a headache or migraine, you may need to make specific lifestyle changes.
 Eating a healthy diet is the first step toward reducing your risk for headaches.
-In addition to this, you should practice stress relief techniques like yoga, tai chi, meditation, progressive muscle relaxation, and deep breathing exercises to lower the risk of migraine headaches.
+In addition, you should practice stress relief techniques like yoga, tai chi, meditation, progressive muscle relaxation, and deep breathing exercises to lower the risk of migraine headaches.

-After you have begun a gluten free diet and began incorporating healthy lifestyle adjustments into your life, you will begin to feel much better.
-It can take several weeks to begin noticing the difference; therefore, it is important to keep log your food choices and headaches.
-Soon, you will be able to determine if these changes are reducing the number of headaches you are experiencing.
+You will feel much better after you begin a gluten-free diet and incorporate healthy lifestyle adjustments.
+It can take several weeks to start noticing the difference, so keeping a log of your food choices and headaches is essential.
+Soon, you can determine if these changes reduce the number of headaches you are experiencing.

 If eliminating gluten from your diet does not eliminate your headaches, there are other therapies and treatments available.
 Acupuncture and massage therapy can work wonders to relieve stress and eliminate symptoms.
 Our team of integrative migraine specialists can help you decrease the risk of headaches and migraines through gluten elimination and dietary changes.